 Nowadays, most businesses operate in a so-called VUCA market (volatile, uncertain, complex, ambiguous) where requirements change frequently.
 What customers might have deemed an exciting product functionality yesterday, it can easily turn into just a satisfier today.
-Furthermore, emerging startups quickly come up with new innovations, making it harder and harder for traditional organizations to keep up with their pace.
+Furthermore, emerging startups quickly develop innovations, making it harder for traditional organizations to keep up with their pace.
 As a result, those organizations risk becoming obsolete and ultimately uncompetitive on the market.

-An example is a study from Mckinsey based on the S&P 500 Index which found that the average life-span of big companies fell down from 61 years in 1958 to about 18 years in 2011.
-Furthermore, projections show that there is a huge risk for 75% of companies currently quoted on the S&P 500 to have disappeared by 2027.
+An example is Mckinsey's study based on the S&P 500 Index, which found that big companies' average life-span fell from 61 years in 1958 to about 18 years in 2011.
+Furthermore, projections show a considerable risk for 75% of companies currently quoted on the S&P 500 to have disappeared by 2027.

-In order to achieve it, there needs to be alignment between all organizational levels, faster communication, more frequent releases of value as well as a way to ensure that the right thing is worked on at the right time.
+To achieve it, there needs to be alignment between all organizational levels, faster communication, more frequent releases of value, and a way to ensure that the right thing is worked on at the right time.

 This requires radical transparency across the entire organizational structure and a culture shift to a more open environment that encourages knowledge sharing.
 In practice, companies achieve that by focusing on improving collaboration between teams and setting up low-tech, high-touch tools (such as visual charts and boards) that radiate information.
 This helps keep everyone on the same page and increases their sense of belonging to the common purpose.

 Agile organizations build their structures by viewing them as an ecosystem of interdependent services where each service contributes to the final customer value delivery.
-There is an established connection and visibility across all of them, allowing a faster stream of communication top-down, bottom-up, or sideways.
-This allows companies to visualize the flow of their solutions across all structures and thus focus on optimizing the entire value delivery stream.
+There is an established connection, and visibility across all of them, allowing a faster stream of communication top-down, bottom-up, or sideways.
+This will enable companies to visualize the flow of their solutions across all structures and thus focus on optimizing the entire value delivery stream.

-The way Agile organizations accomplish that is by reducing batch sizes of everything from individual work items to high-level strategic objectives with the purpose to gather fast feedback from the market.
-Once that’s done, they engage in regular learning cycles (feedback loops) where they reflect on any new information, adapt to changes but also continuously look for improvements.
+Agile organizations accomplish that by reducing batch sizes of everything from individual work items to high-level strategic objectives to gather fast feedback from the market.
+Next, they engage in regular learning cycles (feedback loops) where they reflect on any new information, adapt to changes, and continuously look for improvements.

-Those principles are heavily used by startups to develop innovative products.
+Startups heavily use those principles to develop innovative products.
 However, even big, established businesses need to adopt them by creating alignment between all teams and seeing them as small startups that produce value to the final market offering.

-The idea is not just to make sure that the teams are developing the right product or service but also that the entire company is moving in the right direction.
-Through the integration of frequent "test, learn, adapt" cycles, organizations become capable of managing uncertainty, better understand complexity, and thus innovate at a faster rate.
+The idea is not just to make sure that the teams are developing the right product or service but also that the entire company moves in the right direction.
+By integrating frequent "test, learn, adapt" cycles, organizations become capable of managing uncertainty, better understand complexity, and thus innovate at a faster rate.

-In order to drive organizational agility, companies need to have a complete management system at their disposal that they can leverage to build radical transparency, create a symbiosis between all structures and facilitate information flow within them.
-Another important part of the equation includes the organization's ability to improve predictability and thus better balance demand with capabilities.
+To drive organizational agility, companies need to have a complete management system at their disposal that they can leverage to build radical transparency, create a symbiosis between all structures, and facilitate information flow within them.
+Another critical part of the equation includes the organization's ability to improve predictability and thus better balance demand with capabilities.

 But how can you tie all those things together to make your organization more resilient to changes?
-One way to accomplish that is with the implementation of the workflow management method Kanban that can improve organizational survivability through evolutionary change management.
-By focusing on visualization, data-driven continuous improvement, and engagement for all stakeholders, it is an appropriate answer to the turbulent pace of change in today's business environment.
+One way to accomplish that is to implement the workflow management method Kanban that can improve organizational survivability through evolutionary change management.
+Focusing on visualization, data-driven continuous improvement, and engagement for all stakeholders is an appropriate answer to the turbulent pace of change in today's business environment.

 Let's dig deeper to see how this can happen in practice.

-As mentioned earlier, Agile organizations aim to view their structures as a network of interdependent services and thus be able to see the flow of a given solution from concept to fruition.
+As mentioned earlier, Agile organizations aim to view their structures as a network of interdependent services and thus see the flow of a given solution from concept to fruition.
 In reality, this can happen by introducing interconnected Kanban boards where the value stream of every service is visualized.

-This provides unmatched transparency and through the integration of various practices such as limiting work in progress (WIP), for example, uncovers bottlenecks and enhances flow efficiency.
-As a result, teams can focus on building a Kanban system for every service delivery process and then gradually evolve it to meet service level agreements (SLAs).
+This provides unmatched transparency and, through integrating various practices such as limiting work in progress (WIP), uncovers bottlenecks, and enhances flow efficiency.
+As a result, teams can build a Kanban system for every service delivery process and then gradually evolve it to meet service level agreements (SLAs).

-Often in large organizations, there are different teams involved in releasing a complete service to the market, which accumulates dependencies between them.
-In the Lean/Agile world, those are classified as waste so companies need a clear way to manage them in order to reduce risk of delay.
+Often in large organizations, there are different teams involved in releasing a complete service to the market, accumulating dependencies between them.
+In the Lean/Agile world, those are classified as waste, so companies need a straightforward way to manage them to reduce the risk of delay.

-To avoid any heavy disruptions of existing processes, one solution for dependency management in visualizing them on the interconnected boards and keeping track of their progress.
-For example, if one team is dependent on another for producing some form of value, they can create a specific column on their Kanban board (parking lot) where work items enter to signal the need for another team's input.
+Оne solution for dependency management that avoids heavy disruptions of existing processes is to visualize the dependencies on interconnected boards and track their progress.
+For example, suppose one team is dependent on another for producing some form of value.
+In that case, they can create a specific column on their Kanban board (parking lot) where work items enter to signal the need for another team's input.

-This creates a queue in the work process which the dependent team needs to monitor regularly.
-A good practice here is to apply WIP limits on the queue in order to restrict the number of work items that reside there.
-This will allow you to improve their flow but also prevent the other team's Kanban system from overburdening.
+This creates a queue in the work process, which the dependent team needs to monitor regularly.
+A good practice here is to apply WIP limits on the queue to restrict the number of work items that reside there.
+This will allow you to improve their flow and prevent the other team's Kanban system from overburdening.

-When talking about frequent collaboration, Agile organizations aim to achieve it through regular cadences across all company levels.
-This contributes to the creation of symbiosis between structures and streamlines information flow in order to ensure that the right things are being executed at the right time.
+When talking about frequent collaboration, Agile organizations aim to achieve it through regular ceremonies/cadences across all company levels.
+This contributes to the creation of symbiosis between structures and streamlines information flow to ensure that the right things are executed at the right time.

-In Kanban, for example, there are 7 cadences which are essentially meetings that aim to streamline communication between teams.
-Those include Strategy Reviews, Operation Reviews, Risk and Service Delivery Reviews, as well as Replenishment, Delivery Planning, and Daily Meetings.
+In Kanban, for example, there are seven cadences, which are essentially meetings that aim to streamline communication between teams.
+These include Strategy Reviews, Operation Reviews, Risk and Service Delivery Reviews, as well as Replenishment, Delivery Planning, and Daily Meetings.

-Let's break them down into two major categories to better explain their application.
+Let's break them down into two major categories to explain their application better.

 The cadences in this category are mainly concerned with pulling new work and ensuring the old one is getting done in every Kanban system across the organization.
 They include the Daily Kanban, Replenishment, and Delivery Planning meetings.

-For example, every single team can practice the Daily meeting where co-workers stand-up in front of a Kanban board to sync progress on projects and individual tasks.
+For example, every single team can practice the Daily stand-up meeting where co-workers sync progress on projects and individual tasks in front of a Kanban board.
 With the help of the Replenishment cadence, on the other hand, teams can discuss what work to start next, while the Delivery Planning meeting is reserved for making decisions on which items are ready for customer delivery.

-The next category encompasses cadences where the main idea is to adapt to changes both on a team and management level as well as look for ways to evolve organizational systems.
+The next category encompasses cadences, where the main idea is to adapt to changes both on a team and management level and look for ways to evolve organizational systems.
 Those include Service Delivery Reviews (team level), Operations and Risk Reviews (middle management) as well as Strategy Reviews (executive management).

 The Service Delivery Reviews, for example, are concerned about a single Kanban system where individual team members reflect on past events and discuss how they can do things better.
 Operations and Risk Reviews, on the other hand, take those discussions to a higher organizational level.
 They aim to reflect on the performance of multiple Kanban systems, where you review dependencies, identify risk events, and look for ways to mitigate them.

 Advancing further up the hierarchy, Strategy Reviews are concerned with engaging top-level executives (ex.
-CEOs, portfolio managers) who evaluate the business environment and adapt to changes.
-By aggregating information from other cadences including market observations, they are able to plan strategic initiatives and make sure that the company is moving in the right direction.
+CEOs, Agile portfolio managers) who evaluate the business environment and adapt to changes.
+By aggregating information from other cadences, including market observations, they can plan strategic initiatives and ensure that the company is moving in the right direction.

-Developing an Agile organization also requires improved predictability so you can better match demand with capabilities as well as meet customer delivery requirements.
+Developing an Agile organization also requires improved predictability so you can better match demand with capabilities and meet customer delivery requirements.
 The way to accomplish that is by analyzing service delivery data and then derive improvements based on the findings.

 To do that, you can use metrics such as lead and cycle time, WIP, and throughput.
-You can measure them with the help of charts such as Cumulative Flow Diagrams (CFD), Cycle Time Scatter Plots and Histograms, WIP, and Throughput Run Charts which will help you analyze workflow stability and come up with service level agreements across the organizations.
+You can measure and collect data on those metrics with Cumulative Flow Diagrams (CFD), Cycle Time Scatter Plots and Histograms, WIP, and Throughput Run charts, which will help you analyze workflow stability and come up with service level agreements across the organizations.

-In Kanbanize, for example, we apply those charts but also plot our historical service delivery metrics in Monte Carlo Simulations.
+For example, in Kanbanize, we apply those charts and plot our historical service delivery metrics in Monte Carlo Simulations.
 This allows us to forecast when and how many work items we can deliver to the end customer or shared services based on probability rather than estimation.

 Analytics for Data-Driven Continuous Improvement & Forecasting in Kanbanize

-As a result, you will be able to improve service delivery or project predictability and have a way to better anticipate demand.
-This will enable you to make the right decisions based on real data so you can continuously improve overall organizational agility.
+As a result, you will be able to improve service delivery or project predictability and have a way to anticipate demand better.
+This will enable you to make the right decisions based on real data to continuously improve overall organizational agility.

 Last but not least, remember that the path to organizational agility is never-ending.
-The ideas discussed above can help you boost it but your main target for ensuring long-term survivability should be to continuously delight your target market.
+The ideas discussed above can help you boost it, but your primary target for ensuring long-term survivability should be to continuously delight your target market.

 That's why don't be afraid to experiment.
 Just make sure you collect your feedback as soon as possible, so you can better understand your customer's expectations.
 This will enable you to adapt to their changing needs and innovate faster.

-Achieving organizational agility requires a cultural shift to a more transparent environment as well as a mindset of “test, learn and adapt”.
-To create an Agile organization, you need a complete management system at hand that allows you to:
+Achieving organizational agility requires a cultural shift to a more transparent environment and a mindset of “test, learn and adapt”.
+To create an Agile company, you need a complete management system at hand that allows you to: